CORE FACULTY

 Email: k.garrett@northeastern.edu

 Kim joined SSEHRI in March 2022 and is a member of the PFAS Project Lab.
 She’s passionate about interdisciplinary research and is interested in interactions between chemical pollutants and gender, race, class, and labor.
 She completed her PhD in Environmental and Occupational Health at the University of Pittsburgh where she studied environmental toxicology and risk assessment.
-Her dissertation focused on the chemical toxicology of the mitochondrial inhibitors phosphine, azide, and cyanide with the goal of identifying novel antidotes.
-She received her MPH with a certificate in Environmental Risk Assessment from the University of Pittsburgh while modeling environmentally mediated outbreaks of anthrax and Lyme disease with respect to climate change.
-Outside of the lab you can find her birdwatching, knitting, and biking.
+She’s currently researching the spatial distribution of PFAS contamination and engaging in public science communication.

 Leah Horgan